mrowrpurr/CoolBag/README.md

 Move barrels into test cell and GET RID OF OUR CELL!
 (ESL-ify!)

-Rename the mod!

 Rename item to [Bag of Holding]

-Cannot put bag in bag <-----

 Can have MANY Bags!!!